scambier/tic80-typescript/README.md

 TSC-80 requires a bit of setup, but once it is done, it's as easy as `tsc80 run` to inject your TypeScript code into TIC-80 :)

-If you wish a real example, my LDJAM 39 entry, written with TSC-80, is [here](https://github.com/scambier/LDJAM39).

 ### Pre-requisites

 - Install NodeJS 6+